danieldk/awesome-glove80/README.md

 ## Replacement parts

 * Tenting leg bolts: DIN 913 M4x40 - 40 is the length in mm.
-* Locking nuts: DIN985 M4 - to lock in tenting
+* Locking nuts: DIN985 M4 - to lock in tenting.
 * Flex cables: [05-12-D-0101-A-4-06-4-T](https://octopart.com/search?q=05-12-D-0101-A-4-06-4-T) - **unverified**, please make a PR if you can confirm this.

 ## Official